Mattress Sizes: The Complete Guide to Choosing Your Perfect Fit

 What is the most popular bed size?

-The Queen size bed is the most popular due to its versatility, comfort, and affordability for both singles and couples.
+The Queen size is the most popular due to versatility, comfort, and sheet availability.

 Is a Full bed enough for two people?

-A Full bed can accommodate two people, but it may feel cramped.
-A Queen or King is more comfortable for regular use by couples.
+A Full can work for two, but it may feel tight—Queen or King is more comfortable for regular use by couples.

 How do I know which bed size fits my room?

-Measure your room and ensure you leave at least 24 inches of clearance on each side of the bed.
-Use painter’s tape to visualize the layout.
+Measure your room and ensure at least 24 inches of clearance on each side.
+Use painter’s tape to visualize the bed footprint.